ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 5. **Source Attribution**: Responses include citations and links back to original sources

 #### **Background Processing - Scalable Operations**

+The background processing architecture represents a fundamental design principle: users should never wait for the system to complete complex operations.
+This principle drives the decision to handle all computationally intensive tasks asynchronously, ensuring that the user interface remains responsive regardless of the scale or complexity of ongoing operations.

+This asynchronous approach transforms how users interact with the system.
+Instead of starting a task and waiting for completion, users initiate operations and continue with other work while the system processes their requests in the background.
+Real-time progress updates keep users informed without blocking their workflow.

 All heavy computational tasks (web scraping, content processing, embedding generation, vector database creation) are handled by background workers using Celery and Redis.
 This architecture ensures:

 - **Non-Blocking Operations**: Both scraping and vector database creation run asynchronously without freezing the user interface